 I have taught across the curricula in Spanish, Latin American Studies, and Comparative Literature at a range of institutions: Washington University in St. Louis, Kenyon College, Washington and Lee University, Princeton University, and Yale University.
-At Yale, I teach courses on Latin American and Latinx literature and culture, hemispheric studies, and translation.
+At Yale, I teach courses on Latin American and Latinx literature and culture, hemispheric studies, avant-gardes, and translation.

 Exhibition-Action, “Making the Revolution: The Sixties in Latin America” Kenyon College, Fall 2021